Table of Contents

 I’ll enter Library mode in Lightroom and select all of the ‘0’ rated images from the tour.
 I then press ‘Delete’ and follow the ‘Delete on Disk’ prompt to entirely delete the photos.
 This will, obviously, immediately reduce your drives by a terabyte or more.
 The final product will most likely be every image worth keeping from tour in a shiny little 200-400GB package.
-This is, well, 5 times easier to back up and keep safe.
+This amoutn of data is much easier to back-up safely in multiple locations.

 So how do you store this body of work?

 The budget archiving option — at this point, you have 2 identical external hard drives with the 200-400GB body of work on them.
 I recommend having 2 additional hard drives, with larger capacity, where you then transfer final bodies of work from a tour such as this.
-These drives will be able to hold a year or more’s worth of heavy touring work clocking in at 4TB.
+These drives will be able to hold a few tours worth of heavy touring work clocking in at 4TB.

 Take these two drives, and keep them separate.
 And by separate I mean very separate; one at home, one at your parent’s house or your friend’s apartment, or in grandma’s closet.
 Somewhere safe, but accessible, and in a location that a house fire or a flood can’t take out both of them… what’s the point in having a backup if the same event can destroy both of them?